 Prejudice and bias

-Male VCs considered young male entrepreneurs seeking finance as “promising,” but young female founders were viewed as “inexperienced,” according to a Harvard Business Review research.
+Male VCs considered young male entrepreneurs seeking finance as “promising,” but young female founders were viewed as “inexperienced,” according to Harvard Business Review research.

 Let’s go back to the famous saying of Paul Tudor Jones, the hedge fund billionaire, who told an audience of University of Virginia students, alumni, and others that bonding with a kid is a “focus killer,” making it impossible for moms to be successful traders.
 He believes that as long as women continue to have children, males will dominate the business.
 No comment here.